hyperfocalHQ/pollen/README.md

 <br/>

-Pollen is a highly configurable, responsive toolchain of CSS variables for your next design system.
+Pollen is a highly configurable library of CSS variables for your next design system.
 It lets you write faster, more consistent, and more maintainable styles.

 Made and maintained with ❤️ by the fine people at [Bokeh](https://bokeh.photo).